TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 > > Second component to ceate a Skill
 > > Processing user spoken words
 > > It handles the translation between Audio from the User to Events The Skills Service can handle
+> >  It's in the Events Skills Service so the Events Handlers can do their work

 ## Intel Guadalajara Facts